bugzbit/bugzbit.github.io/_posts/2020-06-18-why-leaving-sugar-free-drinks-can-be-a-good-idea.md

   - Health
 image:
 featured: false
-keywords: scream David riley sheriff dewey
+keywords: "drinks diet calories sweeteners sugar"
 ---

 People prefer sugar free/diet drinks so that they can enjoy their favorite drink without consuming a lot of calories.
 Seems reasonable.
 Is it?
 An average 12-ounce can of regular sugar-sweetened beverage delivers approximately 150 calories.
 The same amount of sugar-free drink delivers zero calories.
 A person who is health-conscious or trying to lose weight, switching to diet beverages seems like a logical decision.
 However, various studies have shown that consuming sugar-free drinks can cause adverse effects.